Insights & Trends CX Contact Center

 If your calls handled metric is high, this means your call center is managing calls efficiently, while a low number can indicate staffing shortages or problems with call handling.

-For example, a low number of calls handled may be due to agents taking too long to resolve issues on calls.
-This might be because they don’t have quick access to certain resources or workloads aren’t balanced across the team.
+For example, a low number of calls handled may be due to agents taking too long to resolve each call.
+This might be because they don’t have quick access to certain resources, or workloads aren’t balanced across the team.

-Callback rate refers to the number of customers who opt for a callback instead of waiting on hold.
+Callback rate is the percentage of customers who opt for a callback rather than waiting on hold.
 Since many customers appreciate the flexibility of not having to remain on the line, this metric is a good way to assess a contact center’s responsiveness to customer preferences.

-For example, if the callback feature is used a lot, it means customers trust the system and find it convenient, while low usage could be due to either low awareness or a preference for direct call handling.
+For example, if the callback feature is used frequently, it suggests customers trust the system and find it convenient, whereas low usage may be due to low awareness or a preference for direct call handling.

 This metric can help you optimize your callback options so they’re easily accessible, clear, and available during peak hours.